 Primary sources are first hand evidence or records of the time.
 They may take the form of diaries, letters, interviews, manuscripts, newspapers, speeches, photographs, posters, pamphlets and official records.
 They can give you a first-hand account of what life was like during the event or time you're looking at, and show you what people thought and felt about the world.

 One way to discover primary sources for a geographical area in UQ Library Search, use the subject term "sources" in the advanced search.
-For instance, using Australia and sources will find important works as:
+For instance, using ("United Kingdom" OR England) AND history AND sources will among other resources find The Magic of Rogues: Necromancers in Early Tudor England.

-Another way to discover primary sources is through our History: Australia database list.
+Another way to discover primary sources is through our historical databases.
 For instance, we have databases on: